The Toy Box

-The Toy Box is an American reality television show that debuted on April 7, 2017 on ABC.
+The Toy Box is an American reality television show that debuted on April 7, 2017, on ABC.
 The show is about contestants as aspiring entrepreneurs, who present toy inventions first to a panel of toy industry professionals, then to a panel of child-judges.
-Only toys approved by the mentors are presented to the judges, "in the Toy Box," who select one toy to advance to the finals of each episode.
-The season's winning toy will be produced and distributed by Mattel and sold exclusively at Toys "R" Us stores.
+Only toys approved by the mentors are presented to the judges, "In the Toy Box," who select one toy to advance to the finals of each episode.
+The season's winning toy is produced and distributed by Mattel and sold exclusively at Toys "R" Us stores.

 On June 16, 2017, ABC renewed the series for a second season, which premiered on October 1, 2017, and ended on November 19, 2017.
-After Toys "R" Us announced that all UK and U.S. operations would be going out of business, the show was canceled without an official announcement.
+After Toys "R" Us announced that all United Kingdom and United States operations would be going out of business, the show was not renewed for a third season.

 Judges

 Kids

 In Season 1, a group of child-judges, up to the age of 13, play with the toys entered into the competition following the panel of toy industry experts.
 The children then vote on which toy was the best in each episode.
+Season 1 had four child-judges that consistently appeared in each episode.

 In Season 2, the professional judging did not occur on camera.
-Season 1 had four child-judges that consistently appeared in each episode.
 Season 2 had ten child-judges, five of which were selected to judge for each episode.
 Only one child-judge from Season 1 (Noah Ritter) returned as a judge in Season 2.

 Professionals

-In Season 1, three professional judges and mentors (being esteemed toy reviewers and children's product creators) reviewed each product before it was sent to the child judges.
-This process happened off-screen and with different unknown professional judges in Season 2.
+In Season 1, three professional judges and mentors (who were esteemed toy reviewers and children's product creators) reviewed each product before it was sent to the child judges.
+This process happened off-screen.
 The professional judges in Season 1 were: